-Pennsylvania's Alternative Education for Disruptive Youth (AEDY) refers to a separate educational program where students are placed by school districts or charter schools for disciplinary reasons.1 Under Pennsylvania law, students can only be placed in state-approved AEDY programs for a short period of time for the purpose of achieving identified behavior goals.
+Pennsylvania's Alternative Education for Disruptive Youth (AEDY) refers to a separate educational program where students are placed by school districts or charter schools for disciplinary reasons.
+Under Pennsylvania law, students can only be placed in state-approved AEDY programs for a short period of time for the purpose of achieving identified behavior goals.
 Once these goals are met, presumably within 45 days or less, a child must transition back into the traditional school setting.
 Unfortunately, students are sometimes kept in AEDY programs much longer and do not receive a high quality of education while there.

-Despite not exhibiting higher rates of behaviors that would permit a removal to AEDY, Black and Brown students, including students with disabilities displaying these identities, are sent to AEDY by school districts at disproportionate rates compared with their white peers.2 Across the commonwealth, although Black students represent 16 percent of the student population, they represent 35 percent of the students in AEDY.3 In some school districts, this disproportionate harm of exclusionary discipline experienced by Black and Brown students5 - including inequitable school funding, lack of trauma-informed interventions, punitive codes of conduct, and high rates of school policing - racially disproportionate AEDY referrals are particularly fueled by individual racial bias from school administrators, in part, due to subjective, overly broad, and vague language in the AEDY statute.6
+Despite not exhibiting higher rates of behaviors that would permit a removal to AEDY, Black and Brown students, including students with disabilities displaying these identities, are sent to AEDY by school districts at disproportionate rates compared with their white peers.2 Across the commonwealth, although Black students represent 16 percent of the student population, they represent 35 percent of the students in AEDY.3 In some school districts, this disproportionality is much higher.4 In addition to the well-documented root causes of the disproportionate harm of exclusionary discipline experienced by Black and Brown students5 - including inequitable school funding, lack of trauma-informed interventions, punitive codes of conduct, and high rates of school policing - racially disproportionate AEDY referrals are particularly fueled by individual racial bias from school administrators, in part, due to subjective, overly broad, and vague language in the AEDY statute.6